Lorena Rivero De Beer Counselling and Psychotherapy in Liverpool

 Psychotherapist in LiverpoolHow do I work?

-I am an experienced BACP (www.bacp.co.uk) registered counsellor and psychotherapist and a member of The School of the Freudian Letter NorthWest (http://www.freudianletter.org).
+I am an experienced counsellor and psychotherapist, an accredited member of BACP (www.bacp.co.uk) and a member of The School of the Freudian Letter NorthWest (http://www.freudianletter.org).
 I practice an integrative therapy based on a Person Centred Approach informed by my practice as an intercultural social researcher and artist and my on-going exploration of the Lacanian psychoanalytic orientation.
 I work both short term and long term and I can work in English or Spanish.